quanth1508/Math-Racing-Go/README.md

 # MathRacingGo

 MathRacingGo is an application that helps to improve the user's calculation speed effectively.
-It is very simple to do this 2 steps are required:
+It is very simple to do this 3 steps are required:

 1. Choose a level to start practicing
-2. Choose Play button
+2. Click Play button
+3. Click True or False depending on the calculation given

 ## Screenshots